Trauma and Emergency Institute

 through timely patient-centered, state-of-the-art interventions via multi-disciplinary

 collaboration.
-To improve the health and well-being of the traumatic injured,
+To improve the health and well-being of those traumatically

-their families, community and region through clinical excellence, innovation,
+injured, their families, community and region through clinical excellence,

 Our vision is to stand ready at all times, for all people, providing emergency